my2ndhead/hyperthreat/README.md

 A good solution to find insiders is to define risk scores for suspicious events.
 Each risk event is related to a risk object.
 A risk object could e.g. be a user/employee doing something bad, or a system/host being attacked.
 If a risk object behaves badly over time, the risk score will rise and possibly reach a level that requires further investigations.

-Hypercrypto brings a complete and free solution that covers risk scoring baselining and encryption to the masses.
+Hyperthreat brings a complete and free solution that covers risk scoring baselining and encryption to the masses.

 # Why did we build it?